Miss Gay America: Competition

 Historically, pageant competition consisted of interview, evening gown and talent categories.
 Later a Contemporary Fashion category for sportswear was added.
 After about a decade it was changed to Creative Fashion, a category that was never fully understood by judges or contestants and was later changed to Creative Costume.
 It was eventually replaced with Solo Talent.
 While some of the contestants perform live vocal, dance or comedy skits, the vast majority showcase their talent of lip syncing to prerecorded music.
-Current categories are Male Interview, Solo Talent, Evening Gown, On-Stage Interview, and Talent.
+Current categories are Personal Interview, Solo Talent, Evening Gown, On-Stage Interview, and Talent.

 Currently, the national pageant consists of 3 nights of preliminary competition, where all contestants compete in male interview, solo talent, evening gown, and production talent.
 Awards for each night of these categories are presented on the 4th night of the pageant week during the official Miss Gay America Revue Show, where former titleholders return to entertain.
 The final competition night is held on the fifth night, typically at a larger and more formal venue, and the top 10 finalists are announced.
 These finalists then compete again in evening gown, stage interview, and production talent.
 At the end of the final pageant, the top four runners-up are announced and the winner is crowned.